-This tracker can be a dedicated interface action tracker, or included in other Contractor action trackers, but must clearly identify/tag the action as an interface act on.
-The tracker must be provided to the Project Manager as part of the design progress meatings.
+This tracker can be a dedicated interface action tracker, or included in other Contractor action trackers, but must clearly identify/tag the action as an interface action.
+The tracker must be provided to the Project Manager as part of the design progress meetings.

-A summary Interface Report of progress for interface man gement shall be provided in the Contractor's monthly design progress report.
-This shall include a listing of all interface documentation produced, status, key issues, and plan ed mitigation.
+A summary Interface Report of progress for interface management shall be provided in the Contractor's monthly design progress report.
+This shall include a listing of all interface documentation produced, status, key issues, and planned mitigation.